gma/2025.pyconuk.org/src/venue.md

 ### By Bike

+You can **rent a Beryl bike** (which can be found around the city) after [downloading the Beryl app].

-Manchester has protected cycle lanes along Oxford Road.
-If you're cycling:
+There are Dutch-style cycle lanes along Oxford Road.

-- Bring your own bike or
-- Use a **Beryl bike or e-bike**, available across the city

-You'll need to [download the Beryl app] to rent a bike.
-Secure bike parking is available near Contact Theatre.

-[download the Beryl app]: https://beryl.cc/
+[downloading the Beryl app]: https://beryl.cc/

 ### By Canal Boat